Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 /subscriptions/fbaa2b23-e9dd-4bed-93c1-9e2a44f64bc0/providers/Microsoft.Security/pricings/KeyVaults                  KeyVaults                 Free           00:00:00
 ```

-Gets all the configured pricing tiers for the subscription.
+Gets the status of each Azure Defender plan for the subscription.